General Purpose of the Collection

 The Classics collection reflects the interests and curriculum of the Department of Classical Studies in the College of Arts and Sciences and in the Graduate School of Arts and Sciences.
 The collection also is a resource for the Department of Archaeology and the Department of Philosophy, and, to some extent, the Department of Art History.
 The collection consists of materials on Latin and Ancient and Modern Greek authors; Greek and Roman history, literature, and culture; Latin pedagogy; and the classical tradition.
 The Classics collection also provides materials for the study of comparative literature, archaeology, linguistics, mythology and religion, philosophy, and history, as well as law and medicine.

-The Department of Classical Studies offers BA, BA/MA, MA, MAT (Master of Arts in Teaching), and PhD degrees in Classics, Classical Civilization, Latin, and Ancient and Modern Greek.
+The Department of Classical Studies offers BA, BA/MA, MA, and PhD degrees in Classics, Classical Civilization, Latin, and Ancient and Modern Greek.
 It also offers the dual degree of MA in Classical Studies and PhD in Philosophy.

-Faculty interests include Aegean prehistory; ancient comedy; ancient philosophy; ancient political ideology; ancient religion; ancient rhetoric; archaeology; classical tradition; comparative literature; film; Greek and Latin poetry; Greek drama; Greek, Roman, and early medieval history; Greek and Roman epic; historiography and epigraphy; near eastern literature; near eastern and classical mythology; philology; Roman history and topography; and women in antiquity.
+Faculty interests include Aegean prehistory; ancient comedy; ancient philosophy; ancient political ideology; ancient religion; ancient rhetoric; Indo-European linguistics and comparative grammar; archaeology; classical tradition and reception; comparative literature; film; Greek and Latin poetry; Greek drama; Greek, Roman, and early medieval history; Greek and Roman epic; historiography and epigraphy; near eastern literature; near eastern and classical mythology; philology; Roman history and topography; and women in antiquity.

 The Classics collection serves as a resource for several programs and publications at the University.
-The Institute for the Classical Tradition, affiliated with the Department of Classical Studies, is the base for the International Society for the Classical Tradition and the Aufstieg und Niedergang der römischen Welt Research Center.
-They publish the International Journal of the Classical Tradition and the Aufstieg und Niedergang der römischen Welt: Geschichte und Kultur Roms im Spiegel der neuren Forschung, respectively.
-The Department of Classical Studies and the Boston University Humanities Foundation sponsor the Study Group on Religion and Myth in the Ancient World.
-They also sponsor the Boston Area Roman Studies Conference.
+The Department of Classical Studies and the Boston University Center for the Humanities sponsor the Study Group on Religion and Myth in the Ancient World.
+They also sponsor the Boston Area Roman Studies Conference (BARSC).
 Journals pertaining to the Classical world edited at Boston University are Arion: A Journal of Humanities and the Classics, the American Journal of Archaeology, and the Journal of Field Archaeology.

 Scope of Coverage